hammy96/opml-editor/README.md

-### index.htm
+opml-editor.htm works ok

-250611a opml-editor.htm works ok, with tested lean tags in code to create smaller version to create new features using chatbot
+with tested "lean tags" in code to create "lean" version with core functionality to add and test new features using chatbot